noufbmdev/FSND_02_Trivia_API/README.md

 - General:
     - Adds a new question to the database.
     - Returns the newly created question's information.
-    - Lists all questions with their ID, question text, answer text, category ID, and difficulty rating.
-    - Questions are paginated (10 questions per page).
     - Returns the total number of questions.
 - Request Body:
-    - Question (String) - The question itself.
+    - `question` (String) - The question itself.
-    - Answer (String) - The question's answer.
+    - `answer` (String) - The question's answer.
-    - Difficulty (Integer) - The question's difficulty rating.
+    - `difficulty` (String) - The question's difficulty rating.
+        - On a scale of 1 to 5.
-    - Category (String) - The category ID that the question belongs to.
+    - `category` (String) - The category's ID that the question belongs to.
 - Request Parameters: None.
-- Example: `curl http://127.0.0.1:5000/questions -X POST -H "Content-Type: application/json" -d '{"question":"test", "answer":"test", "difficulty":"4", "category":"1"}'`
+- Example: `curl http://127.0.0.1:5000/questions -X POST -H "Content-Type: application/json" -d '{"question": "How many molecules of oxygen does ozone have?", "answer": "3", "difficulty": "2", "category": "1"}'`
 ```
 {
   "created_question": {
-    "answer": "test",
+    "answer": "3",
-    "category": "1",
+    "category": 1,
-    "difficulty": 4,
+    "difficulty": 2,
     "id": 24,
-    "question": "test"
+    "question": "How many molecules of oxygen does ozone have?"
   },
-  "questions": [
-    {
-      "answer": "Apollo 13",
-      "category": "5",
-      "difficulty": 4,
-      "id": 2,
-      "question": "What movie earned Tom Hanks his third straight Oscar nomination, in 1996?"
-    },
-    {
-      "answer": "Tom Cruise",
-      "category": "5",
-      "difficulty": 4,
-      "id": 4,
-      "question": "What actor did author Anne Rice first denounce, then praise in the role of her beloved Lestat?"
-    },
-    {
-      "answer": "Maya Angelou",
-      "category": "4",
-      "difficulty": 2,
-      "id": 5,
-      "question": "Whose autobiography is entitled 'I Know Why the Caged Bird Sings'?"
-    },
-    {
-      "answer": "Edward Scissorhands",
-      "category": "5",
-      "difficulty": 3,
-      "id": 6,
-      "question": "What was the title of the 1990 fantasy directed by Tim Burton about a young man with multi-bladed appendages?"
-    },
-    {
-      "answer": "Muhammad Ali",
-      "category": "4",
-      "difficulty": 1,
-      "id": 9,
-      "question": "What boxer's original name is Cassius Clay?"
-    },
-    {
-      "answer": "Brazil",
-      "category": "6",
-      "difficulty": 3,
-      "id": 10,
-      "question": "Which is the only team to play in every soccer World Cup tournament?"
-    },
-    {
-      "answer": "Uruguay",
-      "category": "6",
-      "difficulty": 4,
-      "id": 11,
-      "question": "Which country won the first ever soccer World Cup in 1930?"
-    },
-    {
-      "answer": "George Washington Carver",
-      "category": "4",
-      "difficulty": 2,
-      "id": 12,
-      "question": "Who invented Peanut Butter?"
-    },
-    {
-      "answer": "Lake Victoria",
-      "category": "3",
-      "difficulty": 2,
-      "id": 13,
-      "question": "What is the largest lake in Africa?"
-    },
-    {
-      "answer": "The Palace of Versailles",
-      "category": "3",
-      "difficulty": 3,
-      "id": 14,
-      "question": "In which royal palace would you find the Hall of Mirrors?"
-    }
-  ],
   "success": true,
-  "total_num_of_questions": 20
+  "total_num_of_questions": 19
 }
 ```
 ##### DELETE '/questions/<int:question_id>'
 - General:
     - Deletes a question from the database.
     - Returns the deleted question's information.
-    - Lists all questions with their ID, question text, answer text, category ID, and difficulty rating.
-    - Questions are paginated (10 questions per page).
     - Returns the total number of questions.
 - Request Body: None.
 - Request Parameters: None.